European Information Technology Observatory

 International Reports include ICT market information of all EITO countries and all market segments or only specific segments.
-The newest ICT Market Report 2013/14, published in October 2013, includes market data of 36 countries: 28 European markets, BRIC countries, Japan, Turkey and the USA as well as a deep analysis of ICT market developments in 9 European countries.
-The detailed market data and forecasts are available for the period 2010-2014.
+The newest ICT Market Report 2013/14, published in October 2013, includes market data of 36 countries: 28 European markets, BRIC countries, Japan, Turkey and the US as well as a deep analysis of ICT market developments in 9 European countries.
+The detailed market data and forecasts are available for the period 2010–2014.